By the end of this lesson you will be able to:

 The .NET framework provides three major components:

 - a runtime execution environment, also referred to as the common language runtime (CLR) which is open-source software available for MS Windows, iOS, Android, and Linux operating systems.
-The CLR translates your MSIL code into instructions that each operating system can understand.
+The CLR just-in-time compiles your CIL instructions into native code that the operating system can understand.

 - Visual Basic